emafra/Image-Transformation/README.md

 - [X] gray image processing
 - [X] application of homogeneous image transformations

-The algorithm was developed in matlab and its explanation can be found in the attached report.
+The algorithm was developed in matlab and its explanation can be found in the problem and in the attached report.